crossrw/fbd-runtime/README.md

 * Support Big-Endian and Litle-Endian architectures
 * Small RAM memory requirements: scheme consists of 400 elements using only about 1 kb
 * Wide range of supported elements: logic, arithmetic, comparison, timers, triggers, PID.
 Set of elements can be easily expanded
-* Storing intermediate results in EEPROM (for flip-flop, timers, setpoints, etc)
+* Storing intermediate results in NVRAM (for flip-flop, timers, setpoints, etc)
 * Support network variables (ModBus or something like that)
 * Basic HMI support